sofieH-karlsen/Python-Assignment-2/README.md

 ```

-It should be noted that the package does not come with an `students.json` file with dummy data, and the output of this command without one will be a singel dummy student.\
+It should be noted that the package does not come with an `students.json` file with dummy data, and the output of this command without one will be a single dummy student.\
-Such a file can be manually created or it will be autmatically created the first time the `add` subcommand(see below) is used without one.
+Such a file can be manually created or it will be automatically created the first time the `add` subcommand(see below) is used without one.

 ### `study_reminders add <name> <email> <course> <preferred time>`
 Modifies the list of students by adding one.\